djellemah/clevic/README.txt

 * Ctrl-[ for copy previous record, one field left
 * Ctrl-f to find a record
 * Ctrl-l to filter by current selection
-* cursor keys for movement
+* cursor keys, PgUp PgDown etc for movement

 === Model definition: